Tangy Loch

 Tangy Loch, Kintyre, Scotland, is a small loch (lake) located in the centre of the peninsula.
 It is a Site of Special Scientific Interest.
 Tangy Loch Castle is a ruined fortification on an islet in the loch.

+The small village of Tangy nearby is also known as the first place in Scotland to grow oranges that were made into marmalade.